treszkai/treszkai.github.io/_posts/2019-07-13-haskell-eval.md

 ---
 layout: post
 title: Evaluation of function calls in Haskell
-description: Analyzing why point-free definitions allow sharing.
+description: Analyzing why point-free definitions in Haskell allow sharing the result of an inner function application, whereas pointful definitions do not.
+tags: Haskell
 ---

-Chapter 27 of _Haskell Programming from first principles_ (by Christopher Allen and Julie Moronuki) is about the evaluation system of Haskell, with a focus on non-strictness.
+Chapter 27 of [_Haskell Programming from first principles_](http://haskellbook.com/) (by Christopher Allen and Julie Moronuki) is about the evaluation system of Haskell, with a focus on non-strictness.
 In the section _Preventing sharing on purpose_, they write you want to prevent sharing the result of a function call when it would mean storing some big data just to calculate a small result.
 Two examples are provided to demonstrate the alternatives.
 In the first, the result of `g _` is not shared but calculated twice:

 ```
 Prelude> f x = (x 3) + (x 10)